parappayo/stax/SPEC.md

 ### Heap Manipulation

 See: [PEEK and POKE](https://en.wikipedia.org/wiki/PEEK_and_POKE)

+Note: peek will need to know what type it is reading, either this is a stack arg or it is part of the instruction.

 * peek `( a -- b )` - reads a value from the heap
 * poke `( a -- )` - writes a value to the heap